wade1494/CatClicker/README.md

-To-do list
-- add atleast 6 more building (DONE)
-- rebirth function (DONE)
+- Save and Load function (Finish)
-- score multiply button (WIP, Upgrade Button)
-- upgrade button for building (WIP, Upgrade Button)
-- add background music (Will add if have time)
+- Foundation of increamental game (Finish)
+- Sound and picture for button (Finish)
+- Upgrade and Stats display system (Finish)